Scientific research and innovations

 Metaheuristics for the job-shop scheduling problem with machine availability constraints

-This paper addresses the job-shop scheduling problem in which the machines are not available during the whole planning horizon and with the objective of minimizing the makespan.
-The disjunctive graph model is used to represent job sequences and to adapt and extend known structural properties of the classical job-shop scheduling problem to the problem at hand.
+The following paper addresses the job-shop scheduling problem in which the machines are not available during the whole planning horizon and with the objective of minimizing the makespan.
+The disjunctive graph model is explicitly used to represent job sequences and to adapt and extend known structural properties of the classical job-shop scheduling problem to the problem at hand.
 These results have been included in two metaheuristics (Simulated Annealing and Tabu Search) with specific neighborhood functions and diversification structures.
-Computational experiments on problem instances of the literature show that our Tabu Search approach outperforms Simulated Annealing and…

 Tamssaouet, K., Dauzère-Pérès, S., & Yugma, C.